0x444454/look_ma_no_vic/README.md

 # IS THIS SAFE ?

 My C64 Ultimate is still working after two days of experiments.
-However, low level hardware access may cause the machine or peripherals to work in untestee or unsupported conditions.
+However, low level hardware access may cause the machine or peripherals to work in untested or unsupported conditions, especially during "trial and error" experiments.
 Use this __at your own risk__.

 Note that [at the moment] there is no official way to upload third-party FPGA bitstreams, so I use Vivado 2025.2.